tpdownes/tpdownes.github.io/index.md

 engagements with major life sciences customers to help them migrate many production clusters in the cloud to Launch.

+I work with the sales team closely to understand use cases, develop statements of work and to translate customer requirements to the engineering team when the product doesn't quite fit but could be made to.
+I've experienced the difficulties of making HPC work at extreme scales within a corporate IT environment more attuned to other priorities.
+Along the way, I've picked up Terraform, Chef, and a taste for solving problems in varying environments.

 [univa]: https://www.univa.com/
 [launch]: https://www.univa.com/products/navops.php